dzxlai/bike_buyers_project/README.md

 <h2> Description </h2>
 An Exploratory Data Analysis (EDA) on 'Bike Buyers' dataset using MS Excel.
-'Bike Buyers' dataset contrains 1000 entries of customers from different backgrounds, and whether they <b>did</b> or <b>or did not</b> purchase a bike.
+'Bike Buyers' dataset contains 1000 entries of customers from different backgrounds, and whether they <b>did</b> or <b>or did not</b> purchase a bike.

-In this project, I will analyse the data by exploring through the dataset and its features, creating tables to help summarise and access quick information/highlights, then create insightful data visualisaions in the form of graphs and dashboards, which will help me to identify patterns and trends.
+In this project, I will analyse the data by exploring through the dataset and its features, creating tables to help summarise and access quick information/highlights, then create insightful data visualisations in the form of graphs and dashboards, which will help me to identify patterns and trends.
 <br />

 <h2>Languages/Tools and Skills Used</h2>